MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 1. Enter or select values for the following required fields:

     - **Application display name** – Give your application a descriptive name.
 The maximum length is 93 characters.
-    - **Environment** – Select whether the application should call your production or integration (sandbox) endpoint.
     - **Authentication method** – Select whether you want to authenticate via a certificate or a secret (password).

 1. If you selected the certificate authentication method, follow these steps: